How to fix “Waiting for device” error in Android ADB & Fastboot:

-Sometimes the system doesn’t recognise your Android device because of unnecessary USB devices attached to it.
-You can simply unplug all unnecessary USB devices and then try connect your Android phone or tablet again.
+Sometimes the system doesn’t recognize your Android device because of unnecessary USB devices attached to it.
+You can simply unplug all unnecessary USB devices and then try to connect your Android phone or tablet again.

 Method#6: Disable your Antivirus and Windows Firewall

-Disable your Antivirus software and Windows Firewall if enabled.
+Disable your Antivirus software and Windows Firewall is enabled.
 Try connecting your device after you’ve done this.
 This might work out for you.

 Method#7: Restart your PC